 Protein is an essential part of a healthy diet.
 It helps to build and repair muscle, organs, and bones.
-However, nutritional experts don’t advocate exceeding the recommended amount.
+High-protein diets have also been shown to be helpful with reducing fat, losing weight, increasing satiety, or a feeling of fullness, and retaining muscle.

-Continue reading to learn about the risks of a high-protein diet.
+Continue reading to learn more about a high-protein diet.

-High-protein diets may promise weight loss, but it may only be short term.
-Excess protein is usually stored as fat while the surplus of amino acids is excreted.
+Excess protein consumed is usually stored as fat, while the surplus of amino acids is excreted.
 This can lead to weight gain over time, especially if you consume too many calories while trying to increase your protein intake.

 A 2016 study found that weight gain was significantly associated with diets where protein replaced carbohydrates, but not when it replaced fat.